Open-Cascade-SAS/OCCT/dox/user_guides/tobj/tobj.md

 Copies the children of an object to the target child label.

-@subsection occt_1746122829_872673389 Object flags
+@subsection occt_tobj_3_9 Object flags

-Each instance of TObj_Object stores a set of bit flags, which facilitate the storage of auxiliary logical information assigned to the objects (object state).
-Several typical state flags are defined in the enumeration ObjectState:
+Each instance of *TObj_Object* stores a set of bit flags, which facilitate the storage of auxiliary logical information assigned to the objects (object state).
+Several typical state flags are defined in the enumeration *ObjectState*:

   * ObjectState_Hidden – the object is marked as hidden
   * ObjectState_Saved – the object has (or should have) the corresponding saved file on disk